What you need to know from Women’s Sports Medicine at TRIA

 Tracking your menstrual cycle

 Tracking your menstrual cycle can be an important part of training for your sport.
-Consider using a calendar or app on your smartphone or tablet computer to help find possible irregularities in your menstrual cycle.
+That’s because the hormonal changes you experience throughout your period can change what your body needs to perform at its best.
+Plus, tracking your period can also help you spot irregularities.
+Consider using a calendar or app on your smartphone or tablet computer to help you keep an eye on your cycle and identify any irregularities.

 For more information